-The property was originally staked over a large, remote-sensing anomaly situated in an emerging porphyry belt in central Peru.
-Ground follow-up of this anomaly eventually led to the discovery of an untested porphyry Cu-Mo centre that is part of a porphyry cluster enclosed by a 2.5 x 2.5 km alteration zone.
+The property was originally staked by GlobeTrotters Resource Group Inc. ("GlobeTrotters") over a large, remote-sensing anomaly situated in an emerging porphyry belt in central Peru.
+Ground follow-up of this anomaly by GlobeTrotters eventually led to the discovery of an untested porphyry Cu-Mo centre that is part of a porphyry cluster enclosed by a 2.5 x 2.5 km alteration zone.
 The porphyry system is a multiphase complex of porphyry stocks and dikes, composed of quartz monzonite and quartz monzodiorite intruded into Cretaceous Casma volcanic, volcaniclastic and sedimentary rocks as well as the eastern margin of the Coastal Batholith.
 In the central part of the system, the Casma Group is a sequence of volcanic and volcanoclastic rocks intercalated with sandstone, calcareous sandstone, siltstone, and shales.

-Lundin Mining Peru SAC ("Lundin") optioned the property and undertook an exploration program on the Elida property from 2013 to 2016 which consisted of regional and detailed geological mapping, drone topographic surveying, rock geochemistry, ground magnetics, induced polarization/resistivity ("IP"), and culminating in drilling 18 diamond drill holes ("DDH") (Figure 10).
+Lundin Mining Peru SAC ("Lundin") optioned the property from GlobeTrotters and undertook an exploration program on the Elida property from 2013 to 2016 which consisted of regional and detailed geological mapping, drone topographic surveying, rock geochemistry, ground magnetics, induced polarization/resistivity ("IP"), and culminating in drilling 18 diamond drill holes ("DDH") (Figure 10).